holdfenytolvaj/pogi/docs/logger.md

 ## Logging

-The logger need to have the following interface:
+The logger need to implement the following interface:

 ``` js
 export interface PgDbLogger {